 I made her confirm several times because it seemed impossible that I had understood correctly, and she managed to act like it wasn’t remotely absurd.

-So I was at the préfecture with all the right documents in front of the woman who is supposed to take the documents and process them, but she refused to take them because I didn’t have the formality of an appointment on the books (literally, by the way – they note their appointments in a giant spiral notebook.)
+So I was at the préfecture with all the right documents in front of the woman who is supposed to take the documents and process them, but she refused to take them because I didn’t have the formality of an appointment on the books (literally – they write their appointments in a giant spiral notebook.)

 To add insult to injury, she didn’t understand how the titre de séjour renewal process worked.
 I had to explain it to her.
 Um, isn’t this your job?